KarrLab/bpforms/docs/notation.rst

 `BpForms` notation
 ------------------

-The `BpForms` notation unambiguously represents the primary structure of biopolymer forms that contain canonical and non-canonical monomers using (a) a syntax similar to FASTA and (b) extended alphabets for DNA, RNA, and proteins based on DNAmod, MODOMICS, and RESID.
-This enables `BpForms` to calculate the formula, molecular weight, and charge of biopolymer forms.
+The `BpForms` notation unambiguously represents the primary structure of biopolymer forms that contain canonical and non-canonical monomers using (a) a syntax similar to FASTA and (b) extended alphabets for DNA, RNA, and proteins to describe monomers. `BpForms` contains three pre-built canonical DNA, RNA and protein alphabets and three extended DNA, RNA, and protein alphabets based on DNAmod, MODOMICS, and RESID.

-* Canonical monomers are indicated by their single upper case character codes.
-* Non-canonical monomers defined in the alphabets that have single-character codes are indicated by these codes.
-* Non-canonical monomers defined in the alphabets that have multiple-character codes are indicated by these codes delimited by curly brackets.
-* Non-canonical monomers that are not defined in the alphabet can be defined "inline" with multiple attributes separated by vertical pipes ("|") enclosed inside square brackets.
-The structures of these monomers are defined in SMILES format using the ``structure`` attribute.
-Additional attributes can provide metadata about monomers such as their ids and names.

-`BpForms` contains three pre-built canonical DNA, RNA and protein alphabets and three extended DNA, RNA, and protein alphabets based on DNAmod, MODOMICS, and RESID.
 Users can also create additional custom alphabets.

-Examples:
+These alphabets are associated with their corresponding biopolyer form, which allows `BpForms` to calculate the chemical structure (e.g. in SMILES format), chemical formula, molecular weight, and charge of a biopolymer.

+* Monomers that are present in the alphabet are indicated by a single character or multiple characters delimited by curly brackets.
+* Monomers that are not in the alphabet are defined "inline" with one or more attributes separated by vertical pipes ("|") inside square brackets.

+  * All of the attributes are optional.
+However, the `structure` attribute is required to compute the formula, molecular weight, and charge of the biopolymer.
+  * Attributes are separated by vertical pipes ("|").
+  * Attributes and their values are separated by colons (":").
+  * White spaces are ignored.
+  * The values of the `id`, `name`, `synonym`, and `comments` attributes must be enclosed in quotes ('"').
+  * The namespace and id of each identifer must be separated by "/".

+* The positions of the monomers in the string indicate their location in the sequence, for example:

 * ``[id: "dI" | name: "deoxyinosine"]ACGC``: represents deoxyinosine at the first position
 * ``AC[id: "dI" | name: "deoxyinosine"]GC``: represents deoxyinosine at the third position
 * ``ACGC{6A}``: represents N6-methyladenosine at the last position

+Chapters 2.1.1 - 2.1.3 describe the attributes of monomers.

 Structure